n-leaV/ece271_lab/Lab_02/README.md

 - Yes [x], No []: Complete something cool
   - If you have completed something cool, give it a short summary below:
     When I press the button, the motor rotates 90 degrees.

+Half stepping stops working at an update frequency of 59 Hz

+Full stepping stops working at an update frequency of 61 Hz

 Answers to Pre-lab Questions (if applicable)
 -------